 To access the roof you need a rugged yet lightweight ladder.

-You have to secure the ladder correctly and around 1 meter higher than the gutter.
+You have to secure the ladder correctly and around three feet (1 meter) higher than the gutter.
 You should also tie the ladder to the roof, to make sure it stays in place.

 There are many types of ladders, make sure to check for these three things: